Lectures, Seminars, Symposia, & Colloquia

 Named for Charles David Keeling, a 1948 graduate of the Department of Chemistry at the University of Illinois who was renowned for making extremely precise measurements of atmospheric carbon dioxide (CO2), this annual lecture explores topics of anthropogenic climate change.

 The Lecture is sponsored by the School of Chemical Sciences (SCS), the School of Earth, Society and Environment (SESE), the Department of Chemistry, the Department of Atmospheric Sciences, and the Institute for Sustainability, Energy, and Environment (iSEE) at Illinois.

-As part of Earth Week 2017 events organized by iSEE, Illinois Atmospheric Sciences Professor Emeritus John E. Walsh, former Director of the NOAA/Alaska Cooperative Institute for Arctic Research, delivered the 2017 Charles David Keeling Lecture on April 18 in the NCSA Auditorium.
+As part of Earth Month 2018 events organized by iSEE, Eban Goldstein, Director of both the Center for Environmental Policy and the MBA in Sustainability at Bard College, will deliver the 2018 Charles David Keeling Lecture at 5 p.m.
+Wednesday, April 25, in the NCSA Auditorium.

 More About Keeling

 After receiving his Ph.D. in Chemistry from Northwestern in 1954, Keeling spent most of his career at the Scripps Institution of Oceanography until his death in 2005.
 As the first to confirm the accumulation of atmospheric CO2, he produced a data set now known widely as the Keeling Curve.
 To quote Charles Kennel, former Scripps Director, his measurements “are the single most important environmental data set taken in the 20th century.”
 Keeling also constructed one of the first models of the carbon cycle into which future man-made CO2 can be introduced to predict concentration levels in the air and water well into the next century.
 His first few years of measurements also demonstrated the now well-known seasonal cycle in atmospheric CO2 due to the “breathing” of the biosphere.